GustavoM96/GHM.HttpResult/README.md

     {
         Ok<User> result = _userService.GetUser(id);

-        return ConvertExempleTest(result);// you can create a Converter to change return from Result to Action automaticly }
+        return ConvertExempleTest(result);// you can create a Converter to change return from Result to Action automatically }

     [HttpGet]